ome/omero-figure/README.rst

 Run Figure export locally
 -------------------------

-The export script can be run locally to convert a figure JSON file to PDF or TIFF.
+If your figure contains only OME-Zarr images (no images from OMERO), then the export script can be run locally to convert a figure JSON file to PDF or TIFF.

-If the figure JSON file contains images from OMERO, you will need to have access to the OMERO.server where those images are stored and to login when running the script.
-In this case, you will need to have `omero-py` installed in your python environment.
-If the figure JSON only contains OME-Zarr images, then you will not need to use OMERO or have `omero-py` installed.

-To run with an OMERO connection, use the ``--omero`` flag.
-The output file extension will be used to determine the export file type (PDF or TIFF) and the output path can be specified as a relative or absolute path.:
+Download the figure JSON (File > Save, in the standalone app) then install the export script.
+Here, we create a new conda environment and install the export script:

 ::

-    $ python omero_figure/scripts/omero/figure_scripts/Figure_To_Pdf.py path/to/figure.json path/to/output.pdf --omero

-To run without an OMERO connection, simply omit the ``--omero`` flag.
+    $ conda create --name figure_export python=3.12
+    $ conda activate figure_export

+    $ pip install "omero-figure[export]

+To export the figure as PDF or TIFF, run the script with the path to the figure JSON and the output file path as arguments:
+Use the ``.pdf`` extension for PDF export and ``.tiff`` for TIFF export.

 ::

-    $ python omero_figure/scripts/omero/figure_scripts/Figure_To_Pdf.py path/to/figure.json /absolute/path/to/output.tiff
+    $ figure_export figure_json/my_figure.json my_figure.pdf

 Upgrading OMERO.figure